-corrective action

-Acts or deeds used to remedy a situation, remove an error, or adjust a condition.
+corrective action Acts or deeds used to remedy a situation, remove an error, or adjust a condition.

-COTS

-Items that can be purchased from a commercial vendor.
+COTS Items that can be purchased from a commercial vendor.

 (COTS stands for "commercial off the shelf.")

-customer

-See Chapter 3 for an explanation of how "customer" is used in the CMMI Product Suite.
+customer See Chapter 3 for an explanation of how "customer" is used data management Principles, processes, and systems for the sharing and management of data.